escherba/python-cityhash/README.rst

     >>> FarmHash64(arr)
     1550282412043536862

-Note that arrays need to be contiguous for this to work.
+The arrays need to be contiguous for this to work.
 To convert a non-contiguous array, use NumPy's ``ascontiguousarray()`` function.

 SSE4.2 support
 ~~~~~~~~~~~~~~